-No. The rules address the requirements for managing a shortage of fuel for electric generation, which is clearly an essential matter.
+No. The rules address the requirements for managing a coal shortage, which is clearly an essential matter.
 Thus, any alternative means of compliance would not be appropriate.

 17. How will the agency apply Ohio Revised Code section 119.14 (waiver of fines and penalties for paperwork violations and first-time offenders) into implementation of the regulation?